Tiger FM

 “I join all the previous speakers in expressing my sincere gratitude to all stakeholders.
 For God and my Country,” he said.

-Separately, the Vice Chairperson of New Taxi Park, Robert Sekitooleko, advised taxi drivers to strictly observe traffic guidelines as the festive season approaches.
+Separately, the Vice Chairperson of New Taxi Park, Robert Sekitooleko, has advised taxi drivers to strictly observe traffic regulations as the festive season approaches.

-“We are entering a period of increased passenger movement, especially for those traveling to villages and upcountry destinations.
-We urge drivers not to overtake where it is not allowed and not to abandon assigned routes.
-If you do so, you risk arrest.
-We also remind passengers to label their luggage with contact details to help in case items are forgotten in vehicles,” Sekitooreko said.
+“We are entering a period of increased passenger movement, particularly for those travelling to villages and upcountry destinations.
+We urge drivers not to overtake where it is prohibited and not to abandon their assigned routes.
+Failure to comply could result in arrest.
+We also remind passengers to label their luggage with contact details to assist in case items are forgotten in vehicles,” Sekitooleko said.

 He added that taxi operators remain committed to transporting passengers safely and confirmed that fares have not been increased.
-He encouraged passengers traveling long distances to start their journeys early and exercise patience during boarding.
+He encouraged passengers travelling long distances to begin their journeys early and to exercise patience during boarding.